 - (D-dimer >1,000 ng/ml.
 However, D-dimer values vary between labs, clouding generalization of this data).

 - (Ferritin >300 ug/L. However, ferritin may lab behind current clinical changes and is often harder to obtain rapidly, making it less useful for acute risk stratification).

-The 4C mortality score currently appears to be the best prognostic risk score
+The 4C mortality score currently appears to be the best prognostic score

 - This score was derived and validated from a consortium of 260 hospitals in England, Scotland, and Wales.
 It has been validated subsequently in Italy and among a variety of different ethnic groups.(Knight et al. 2020)

 - An online calculator that includes risk stratification can be found here.
-Low-risk patients may be appropriate for home disposition, intermediate-risk for ward disposition, and higher risk patients for step-down or ICU disposition.
+Low-risk patients may be appropriate for home disposition, intermediate-risk patients for ward disposition, and higher-risk patients for step-down unit or ICU disposition.

 - ⚠️ Important limitations:

 - The 4C mortality score predicts the risk of death (not requirement for advanced medical care).